 The Credit Risk Department is responsible for assessing impairment on loans and receivables and a Valuation Team, comprised of the CEO, the managing directors of Finance, Risk Management, Corporate Banking and Personal Banking, reviews and approves the assessment.

 In general, all impairment charges are loan-specific based on the aforementioned ECL models.
-If needed, the Valuation Team can assess and issue additional general impairment charges.
+If needed, the Valuation Team can assess and issue additional general impairment charges on the loan portfolio as a whole or parts of it.